sajjadGG/book-python/basics/mapping/dict.rst

 * Filename: :download:`solution/dict_alphabet.py`

 :English:
     #.
-Create translator to pilot's alphabet
+Create translator of pilot's alphabet
     #.
 Each letter has it's phonetic counterpart
     #.
-To convert table use multiline select with ``alt`` key in your IDE
+To convert table use multiline select with ``alt`` key in your IDE (if shortcut key is not working in your IDE, use only first four letters)
     #.
 Ask user to input letter
     #.
 User will always put only one capitalized letter or number
     #.
 Print phonetic letter pronunciation